The Unique Uganda’s Most Beautiful Waterfalls, – Amazing and Powerful.

 2. Murchison Falls in Murchison Falls National Park

-This is located in the North Western part of Uganda in a district called Masindi.
-It’s also known as Kabalega falls.
+This is located in the northwestern part of Uganda in a district called Masindi.
+It’s also known as Kabalega Falls.

-Its existence contributed so much to the designation of the magnificent Murchison falls National Park.
+Its existence contributed so much to the designation of the magnificent Murchison Falls National Park.
+Murchison Falls lies between two lakes on the White Nile River, namely, Lake Kyoga and Lake Albert.

-Why is it also referred to as “Kabalega falls”?
+Why is it also referred to as “Kabalega Falls”?

-In the 1970s, in the reign of Idi Amin Dada, the name of the falls was changed to Kabalega falls named after the Omukama (means King) of Bunyoro Kingdom- Kabalega though it was later changed back to Murchison Falls after the downfall of Idi Amin because it was never officiated.
+In the 1970s, in the reign of Idi Amin Dada, the name of the falls was changed to Kabalega Falls, after the Omukama (meaning Kimeanimeaningf Bunyoro Kingdom), Kabalega thou, but it was later changed back to Murchison Falls after the downfall of Idi Amin because it was never officially recognised.
+Waterfalls also has a National Park attached to it and offers habitats to a wide variety of animals.

 3. Aruu Falls in Pader / Gulu

-These falls are located in Padre District in Northern Uganda about 386 Km from Kampala the capital city.
+These falls are located in Padre District in Northern Uganda, about 386 Km from Kampala, the capital city.
 This is another place you should never miss visiting while on your visit to Uganda.

 It offers quite an amazing campsite called the Aruu campsite that will cover the accommodation questions, and you will experience the true African wilderness.